 - Are there any organised or guided holidays?

 There are several companies that can arrange organised holidays.
 Some also offer guided holidays.
 There are some listed on the holiday companies page.

 - What’s the best way to get around?

-Sadly, there are very few trains operating around North Devon, but there are plenty of bus operators that cover the majority of the trail.
+Bus and car are the best options to access sections of The Tarka Trail.
 Take a look at our public transport page for more information.
 As some of the starting points for walks are rural and remote, car remains the best way to access most places.
 Parking in smaller villages and on many B roads is quite limited, but most of the A roads have parking places and the larger towns have ample parking.
 Some popular locations such as Fremington Quay and Instow will fill up quickly on a nice day.